Devil’s Right Hand

 “But you’re old, not like this.”

 He lived in Chicago, New York, and Boston.
 He learned to live alone, like Duke Ellington, who said music was a mistress.
 He lived in his own world, detached and determined, so he could practice.
 He had friends who kept him in tune to the here and now, but on weekend nights he didn’t go anywhere.
 He had to be ready for Sunday services.
 That kept him out of wrongdoing.
-He tried mischief a few times but decided it’s bad when you’re not feeling well in a church after a hard Saturday night.
+He tried the high life a few times but decided it’s misguided when you’re not feeling well in church after a hard Saturday night.
 He decided he had to do it his way.

-He didn’t see much of his mother, who moved to California to live with one of his brothers, who had become a minister, and saw his father only when he was passing through the Midwest.
+He didn’t see much of his mother, who moved to California to live with one of his brothers.
+He saw his father only when he was passing through the Midwest.
 They visited and had lunch at one or another deli in Cleveland Heights, where all the Jews had moved.
 Pirkle’s Deli had burned down.

 Abner was an industrious man his whole life.
-When he retired and his lawful wife passed on, he bought the last commercial building, next to Whitmore’s Bar-B-Q, on Kinsman Road where it starts to snake up into Shaker Heights.
-It was a barbershop and beauty salon side-by-side.
+When he retired and his lawful wife passed on, he bought the commercial building next to Whitmore’s Bar-B-Q on Kinsman Rd. where it starts to snake up into Shaker Heights.
+There was a barbershop and beauty salon side-by-side.
 He lived upstairs in a one-bedroom apartment.
-He could have lived in a house, since he owned five of them, but didn’t want to.
+He could have lived in a house, since he owned three of them, but didn’t want to.

 “I don’t want to get too comfortable because I may not be here long,” he said.
 His apartment had one bedroom and one bathroom.
 It had one table with two chairs, one sofa, and one half-empty closet.
 It looked like no one lived there.
 He was becoming his own gravedigger.

-“He had been industrious but changed into a careless custodian of his properties.
-He got short stingy and mean.
+“He had been industrious when I was growing up but changed into a careless custodian of his properties.
+He got stingy and mean.
 He patchworked instead of getting things done the best way, so everything slowly deteriorated.
 He wasn’t willing to pay the price to get things done the right way.
-When a man has that mindset, he ends up losing more money than he’s spent,” Lavert said.
+When a man has that mindset, he ends up losing more money than he’s spent.”

 Abner lost his eyesight when he was visiting Texas.
-He stepped on a splinter and after a few days his big toe got infected.
+He stepped on a splinter and after a few days his left big toe got infected.
 He had surgery for it, but in the end, they had to amputate the toe.
 Afterwards he lost feeling in his leg.
-While he was still in the hospital convalescing, he woke up one morning and had gone blind.
-He stayed in Texas for a month, and when he came back, he moved in with Lavert’s sister on the other side of the family, who took care of him.
+While he was still in the hospital convalescing he woke up one morning and had gone blind.
+He stayed in Texas for a month, and when he came back he moved in with one of his daughters, who took care of him.

 He never recovered his sight, which was hard on him because he had always lived by his senses.
-The biggest problem, though, were the visions and nightmares he suffered, which were part of the side effects from the medication he was taking.
+He was troubled by visions and nightmares, which were part of the side effects from the medication he was taking.
 He had them at night when he went to bed.
 He heard things and saw craziness and wasn’t able to sleep.

-Lavert never got his father and mother together, even when Abner was dying, and Lavert was staying with him, playing old jazz records.
+Lavert never got his father and mother together again, even when Abner was dying and Lavert was staying with him, playing old jazz records.
 His father listened to music all day long towards the end.
 He stopped sleeping and eating, drinking cold lemonade, instead.
 The last time his mother visited Cleveland Abner was near death.
-Lavert took her to places in Glenville, some that were still there and others that weren’t anymore, trying to get her to go to the facility on Rockside Road where his father was.
+Lavert took her to places in Glenville, some that were still there and others that weren’t anymore, trying to get her to reminisce and go to the facility on Rockside Rd. where his father was.

-She fought him all the way, and in the end wouldn’t go.
-Odessa just didn’t want anything to do with Abner.
+She fought him all the way, though, and in the end wouldn’t go.
+Odessa just didn’t want )anything to do with Abner.
 “That’s all over, a long time ago,” she said, shaking her head.

 Abner and Odessa did what they had to do from beginning to end.
-“I was just a cameo in the business they had between themselves,” Lavert said.
-After his father died there was nothing left to do anymore about the torn seam in the family fabric.
+“I was just a cameo in the business they had between themselves.”
+After his father died in 2005 there was nothing left to do anymore about the rips in the family fabric.
 He said goodbye to his mother, who went back to California.
-Abner Vance left behind six children by his wife Amanda, 11 grandchildren, and 18 great grandchildren.
-The rest didn’t make the cut.
+Abner left behind six children by his wife Amanda, eleven grandchildren, and eighteen great grandchildren with three buns still in the oven.

-When he moved back to Cleveland, Lavert Stuart played sacred organ music three seasons of the year.
-In the summer, he played jazz and popular tunes in clubs on Cape Cod.
-On Sunday mornings when the weather was good, sitting on the bay, he brewed a pot of strong coffee and warmed up a plate of spiced buns.
-On his balcony in the light of the rising sun, he looked for what was behind the blue brightness, on the blue note side of the sky.
+When he moved back to Cleveland, Lavert played sacred organ music three seasons of the year at churches all around town.
+In the summer, however, he played jazz and popular tunes in clubs on Cape Cod.
+On those Sunday mornings, when the weather was good, on the coastline of the ocean, he brewed a pot of strong coffee and warmed up a plate of guava pastries.
+Sitting on his balcony in the light of the rising sun he watched gray seals sculling past on the long surf line.

 A version of this story appeared in Literary Heist Magazine.